RoboJackets/pcb-contest/CONTEST.md

 	- While not required, 3D renders are also appreciated.
 This is a feature within EAGLE that uses Fusion 360 to incorporate 3D models for parts.
 	- If you have questions, feel free to reach out on the #electrical-ama Slack channel for an explanation of this process.
 - Documentation as a README.md
+	- This file should be a [Markdown](https://www.markdownguide.org/getting-started/) file so that it is easy to view formatted online.
 	- The explanation should include any explanations for any significant circuits in your design.
 	- This can be formatted with screenshots of parts of your schematic/board with explanation.
 	- This is also the section to include any design choices or calculations you made while designing your PCB.